bigfont/Bromance2013/gitCheatsheet.md

 # View Diffs

+- git diff shows more details than git status does.

+__What have I changed but not yet staged?__
 Show the diff between your working tree and the index.
 Do this most often before staging.

     git diff

+__What have I staged that I am about to commit?__
 Show the diff between the index and the last commit.
-Do this most often before commiting.
+Do this most often before committing.

     git diff --cached